The tickle of curiosity. The gasp of discovery. Fingers running across the keyboard.

 A Knight of the Seven Kingdom, (AKSK) is HBO’s latest follow up on the blockbuster series Game of Thrones and House of Dragon.
 Chronologically, AKSK takes place in the 100-ish years between HoD and GoT.
 All three fantasy shows are based on books by author George R.R.
 Martin.
 While the latter two are epic in scope, cast, and plot, AKSK is close and achingly personal.

-However, for all the hype, watching both GoT and HoD often felt like a job.
+Now, for all the hype, watching both GoT and HoD often felt like a job.
 Just as often, it was a painful job.
 Thankfully, AKSK is completely different.

 *Spoiler Alert* You know the drill.
 Continue reading at your own risk.

-The story of Dunk, (Peter Claffey) a squire-turned-knight looking to secure his place in a scary world and Egg, (Dexter Sol Ansell) a runaway prince who desperately wants to squire for a real knight, AKSK is television's best buddy-series in at least a decade.
+The story of Dunk, (Peter Claffey) a squire-turned-knight, looking to secure his place in a scary world and Egg, (Dexter Sol Ansell) a runaway prince who desperately wants to squire for a real knight...and possibly have someone killed.

 Egg trying to sort things out.